roddhjav/apparmor.d/README.md

 A set of over 1000 AppArmor profiles which aims is to confine most of Linux base applications and processes.

 **Goals & Purpose**
-- Support all distribution that support AppArmor (currenlty Archlinux and Debian),
+- Support all distributions that support AppArmor:
+  * *Currenlty*: Archlinux, Debian 11 and the last Ubuntu LTS.
 - Target both desktop and server,
-- Confine all root processes (bluetooth, dbus, polkit, networkmanager, systemd...),
+- Confine all root processes.
+Eg: all systemd tools, bluetooth, dbus, polkit, NetworkManager, OpenVPN, GDM, rtkit, colord...
-- Confine all Desktop environments (currently only Gnome),
+- Confine all Desktop environments:
+  * *Currently only Gnome*, see `apparmor.d/groups/gnome`
+- Confine all user services: Eg: Pipewire, Gvfsd, dbus, xdg, xwayland...
+- Confine some "special" user applications: web browser, file browser...
 - Should not break a normal usage of the confined software.
 - Fully tested (Work in progress),

-**Note:** This work is part of a bigger linux security project.

 > This project is based on the excellent work from [Morfikov][upstream] and aims to extend it to more Linux distributions and desktop environements.